 facilities, currently owns and operates an LNG re-gasification terminal

 of 10 MMTPA capacity located at Dahej, Gujarat.
-PLL has a long-term LNG
+PLL has a long term LNG

 supply contract with RasGas, Qatar for import of 7.5 MMTPA of LNG.
 PLL

-Your Company has 12.5% equity stake along with BPCL, Oil and Natural Gas Corporation (ONGC) and Indian Oil
+Your Company has 12.5% equity stake with Bharat Petroleum Corporation

+Ltd. (BPCL), Oil and Natural Gas Corporation (ONGC) and Indian Oil

-- Ratnagiri Gas and Power Pvt.
-Limited (RGPPL)
+- Ratnagiri Gas and Power Private Limited (RGPPL)

-RGPPL was formed in July, 2005 as a joint venture with NTPC for taking over and
+RGPPL was formed as a joint venture with NTPC for taking over and

 operating the erstwhile Dabhol Power Project assets consisting of

 1967.08 MW gas-based combined cycle Power Block and 5 MMTPA LNG Block.

-The assets were transferred to RGPPL in October, 2005.
+The assets were transferred to RGPPL in October2005.

 The power block has been revived and is under commercial operation

-since 19th May, 2009.
-The power block was operated at a Power Load
+since 19th May 2009.
+The power block was not operated due to non-

-The gas delivery to your Company''s pipeline network through high
+The gas delivery to LNG Terminal through high pressure delivery system

-shall be utilized for tolling purposes.
-RGPPL has already entered into a long term agreement with GAIL for commercial utilization of LNG
+purposes.
+RGPPL has already entered into a long-term framework

+agreement with GAIL for commercial utilization of LNG terminal and

-non-liquidation of high receivables from its beneficiaries leading to
+high receivables from its beneficiaries and non-availability of

 GAIL Gas was incorporated with the objective of focused implementation